 Bernie believes that no student who is willing and able to go to college should be denied based on the income of their parents.
 The S. 1373: College for All Act, which he introduced, would make all public colleges and universities tuition-free.
 In an editorial for the Huffington Post, he asks: “Why do we accept a situation where hundreds of thousands of qualified people are unable to go to college because their families don’t have enough money?”

-Inflation is not the only factor that has raised the cost of college.
-In 1978, a meal that cost $5 would cost about $11.15 today – a little over two times more.
-But a year’s college tuition in 1978, which would have cost about $800, would today cost a student over $9000.
+And don’t blame it on inflation: in 1978, a meal that cost $5 would cost about $11.15 today — a little over two times more.
+But a year’s college tuition in 1978, which would have cost about $800, would today cost a student over $9,000.
 That’s an increase of over eleven-fold.
-The financial struggle facing students today is real, and it is not due solely to inflation.
+Read more about the soaring costs of college here.

 What has caused these skyrocketing tuition bills?

 One theory is that the liberal granting of student loans by the government and private lenders gives colleges and universities room to greatly increase tuition without having a negative impact on their enrollment numbers.

 Other theories revolve around the need for more of students’ money to feed the increased spending that universities have been indulging in.
 People in high-prestige positions within the institution receive pay rates similar to CEOs of large companies, extraneous “administrators” are taken on and overpaid for doing office work that does not directly relate to education, and a priority on spending for sport and recreation over education diverts student tuition into unrelated projects and materials.